sandiegopython/test-driven-django-development/tutorials/05-forms.rst

     **Do not** create a new ``BlogPostViewTest`` class.
 We already have a ``BlogPostViewTest`` class with tests in it.
 If we create a new one, our old class will be overwritten and those tests won't run anymore.
 All we want to do is change the parent class for our test from ``TestCase`` to ``WebTest``.

+Our tests should continue to pass after this because ``WebTest`` is a subclass of the Django ``TestCase`` class that we were using before.

 Now let's add a test to this class:

 .. code-block:: python